Adaptive Movement is a blog exploring the topics of skill acquisition and movement education.

 It is targeted to coaches, teachers, practitioners and sport science students.

-In our theory articles, we focus on the ecological-dynamics framework, as well as non-linear pedagogy and the constraints-led approach.
-We want to make these theories, methods and concepts more accessible.
+In our theory articles, we focus on the ecological-dynamics framework.
 These theories challenge some traditional assumptions about skill acquisition and motor learning.
 They also might help you understand better why you do what you do.

 Our how-to articles offer a more practical approach, and are meant to develop sound, evidence-based coaching principles, while also aiming to spark creative and novel solutions.